-Ellie Smith is the coordinator of LeadOn, a Los Angeles program designed to provide employment and leadership opportunities for young people with prior involvement in California’s justice system.
+Ellie Smith is the program manager of LeadOn, a Los Angeles program designed to provide employment and leadership opportunities for young people with prior involvement in California’s justice system.

 Ellie has previously worked as a teacher, educator, and researcher staunchly committed to equity.
 Her time in the classroom has centered culturally-sustaining pedagogies, trauma-informed restorative practices, and community-building to support young people.
 Prior to entering the classroom, she worked on an initiative called Chicago City of Learning, which aimed to close opportunity gaps in out-of-school and interest-based learning in the city of Chicago.
 She has most recently served as a labor organizer with Unite Here Local 11, canvassing to expand affordable housing and employment protections in Los Angeles.